 How will I know therapy will help my adolescent?
 Why should adolescents see a therapist?

 Therapy will help you and your teen to hear each other in a new way.
 If you find it difficult to communicate with your adolescent, we can help.
 However, communication is only one piece of the puzzle as to why therapy is important for teens.
-If your teen is more distracted than usual, sleeping more than normal, more anxious, being bullied, pressured by the demands of school, worried about college, has substance abuse issues or any major change in their behavior — consult a BeWELL therapist.
+If your teen is more distracted than usual, sleeping more than normal, more anxious, being bullied, pressured by the demands of school, worried about college or any major change in their behavior — consult a BeWELL therapist.
 We will work for and with you to improve your situation.

 What can teens expect when visiting a therapist for the first time?